JohnTelford/mdocs-1/docs/developmenttools.md

 !!!
 Question

-    It helps answer the questions for the lifetime of the project *who changed what, where, when, and why?*
+    GitHub helps answer the questions for the lifetime of the project *who changed what, where, when, and why?*

 Team members use the [Website Development Stack](website-development-stack) to develop and deploy websites to the Internet.